zimfw/input/README.md

 This module also provides double-dot parent directory expansion, which will turn a `.` typed after `..` into `/..` (e.g. `....` into `../../..`) so you don't need to type too many slashes and dots.
+Conversely, it will contract the last expansion when BACKSPACE is typed (e.g. `../../..`BACKSPACE into `../..`).
 It's disabled by default and can be enabled by adding:

     zstyle ':zim:input' double-dot-expand yes

-to your `~/.zshrc` before where the module is initialized.
+to your `~/.zshrc` before the module is initialized.